 So what are special cute Irish cat names?
 Or old Irish cat names, for that matter Here are a few you might want to call your next moggy.

 Top Irish cat names

-A famous old Irish poem written by a monk in the 9th century that starts
+Taken from a famous Irish poem written by a monk in the 9th-century starts:

 “Me and Pangur Ban my cat

 Hunting mice is his delight